khorsandi2014/Udacity_self_driving_car/Term1/CarND-Advanced-Lane-Lines/writeup_P4.md

 Then in 10th cell code, I used histogram on the bottom half of the unwarped binary image to find the left and right line base.
 By using sliding window, the points related to left and right lanes are detected.

+My algorithm found some lines but I check that the detection makes sense.
+To confirm that detected lane lines are real:

+* Checking that they have similar curvature
+* Checking that they are separated by approximately the right distance horizontally
+* Checking that they are roughly parallel

+If sanity checks reveal that the detected lane lines are problematic for some reason, I assume it was a bad or difficult frame of video, retain the previous positions from the frame prior and step to the next frame to search again.
+If we lose the lines for several frames in a row, we should probably start searching from scratch using a histogram and sliding window.
+Even when everything is working, line detections jump around from frame to frame a bit and it can be preferable to smooth over the last n frames of video to obtain a cleaner result.
+Each time we get a new high-confidence measurement, we can append it to the list of recent measurements and then take an average over n past measurements to obtain the lane position we want to draw onto the image.

 <img src="./writeup_images/lane_detection.png" width="300" alt="autonomous" /> <img src="./writeup_images/lane_detection2.png" width="300" alt="autonomous" />

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.